 The bluesign® system is based on minimizing the environmental impact during the entire production process.
 All substances and raw materials used during manufacturing are checked before the start of production.
-Company-wide, we currently receive approximately 80% of our fabrics and 17% of components from bluesign® system partners and therefore from suppliers that are continuing to reduce their emissions into the air and water and have an environmental management system.
+Company-wide, we currently receive 100% of our fabrics from bluesign® system partners and therefore from suppliers that are continuing to reduce their emissions into the air and water and have an environmental management system.

 The empty PET plastic bottles are collected and taken to a recycling plant.
 Once there, the clear bottles are selected to undergo recycling.